Slavery and human trafficking statement

 Our supply chains

-Our supply chain consists of sourcing raw material from approved food grade suppliers and the distribution of our bottles across the UK.
+Our supply chain consists of sourcing raw material from approved food grade suppliers and the distribution of our bottles across the UK and Ireland.

 Due diligence processes for slavery and human trafficking